crynux-ecosystem/genki-dama/README.md

 ## Roadmap

-### Proof-of-concept
+### Proof of Concept

-We start with a simple finetune task for proof-of-concept:
+We start with a music model finetuning task for proof-of-concept:

-1. Miners provide high-quality datasets to write like Shakespeare on Tiny-GPT
+1. Miners provide high-quality datasets to fine-tune a music generation model, Ruby, that produces Chiptune style musics for games.
-2. Validators evaluate generated output on a predefined instruction dataset, and evaluate the data similarity between different miners.
+2. Validators evaluate the quality of the Ruby models according to the metrics defined above, and give higher weights to miners who produced the model with higher scores.

-### Federated Instruction Finetune
+### Federated Finetune

-We utilizes Genki-Dama to finetune LLMs that can perform state-of-the-art results on benchmarks.
+1. The validators will produce an aggregated Dama model based on the high-score models submitted by miners.

-This is the improvement over [Shepherd-7B](https://arxiv.org/pdf/2305.05644)
+2. Shapley value will be calculated for each miner to evaluate its contribution to the aggregated model.
+Miners with larger contribution will get more weights.

 ### Multi-modality Models

-Expand the landscape to other modality models: image generation, music generation, etc.
+Expand the landscape to other modality models: text generation, image generation, etc.

 ### Data Markeplace